 Method

 Based on the estimated effect distribution from the non-DECREASE trials, we calculated the probability of each DECREASE trial result, or a more extreme result.
 In other words, we computed the two-tailed p-value for the null hypothesis that the DECREASE trials arose from the same effect distribution as the non-DECREASE trials (H0:μx1−x2=0).
 To this end, we applied a Welch t-test20.
-As means we used the observed log RR for the DECREASE trials (i.e., DECREASE-I: -1.44; DECREASE-IV: -0.452) and the meta-analyzed log RR for the non-DECREASE trials (i.e., 0.243).
-As standard deviations we used the standard error for the DECREASE trials (i.e., DECREASE-I: 0.061; DECREASE-IV: 0.018) and the standard error of the estimated log RR for the non-DECREASE trials (i.e., 0.002).
+As means, we used the observed log RR for the DECREASE trials (i.e., DECREASE-I: -1.44; DECREASE-IV: -0.452) and the meta-analyzed log RR for the non-DECREASE trials (i.e., 0.243).
+As standard deviations, we used the standard error for the DECREASE trials (i.e., DECREASE-I: 0.061; DECREASE-IV: 0.018) and the standard error of the estimated log RR for the non-DECREASE trials (i.e., 0.002).
 We initially preregistered that the DECREASE trials would be regarded as fixed in the computation of the veracity, which was erroneous because these also have their own standard error; hence, we applied the Welch test to take into account the uncertainty in the estimates of both the DECREASE and non-DECREASE trials.

 Results